Radio Rhema. Mostly

 those memories in a clone of the person, about 20 years old.
 The process

 is repeated when the clone gets old.
-In 1997 the Raëlians founded
+In 1997 the Raëlians founded Clonaid in

-Clonaid in the Bahamas (a tax haven).
-Notable
+the Bahamas (a tax haven).
+Notable beliefs and practices include the

-beliefs and practices include the encouraging of every sort of (legal)
+encouraging of every sort of (legal) sexual practice.
+Documentary maker

-sexual practice.
-Documentary maker Abdullah Hashem has stated
+Abdullah Hashem has stated the

-Raëlian logo is particularly offensive to Jews,
+logo is particularly offensive to Jews, as

-a similar vein, a claim has also been made that Claude Vorilhon admitted
+may be examples of this.
+In a similar vein, a claim has also been made

-to a friend that he had lied about meeting extraterrestrials - the whole
+a friend that he had lied about meeting extraterrestrials – the whole

 story was fabricated to bring him the fame and fortune he had long wanted.

 Woodgate.
-For another UFO religion see Aetherius
+For other UFO religions see Aetherius

 Ramtha.
 Con.

-An entity allegedly channeled by Judy Zebra Knight (born Judith Darlene
+An entity allegedly channeled by Judy Zebra Knight.
+From the Wikipedia Ramtha

 article, emphasis added to what appears to be a vandalised article: